 “I saw some on our way here, back the way we came and to the right.”

 Sam and Tommy made their way back to the stairs trying their hardest to look like they belonged there.
 Every step of the way Sam feared that he would hear a fevered cry of pain.
 He shuddered at the memory of the discordant notes his friend could sing.
 However the place remained eerily silent.

 Sam still carried the Tarrin, unwilling to part with it, and he hoped that if they were spotted the unusual weapon would go unnoticed.
-Although it seemed like there was no one in this part of the building to challenge them.
-They found the stairs and followed the twisted path down.
-The stairs opened into a series of hallways.
+Although it seemed like there was no one in this part of the building to challange them.
+The stairs twisted down one floor and then opened into a series of hallways.